| Previous Page | Next Page | Index

 Per a report made to Parliament in 1842, at some time during 1831 was involved in combatting the Slave Trade and experienced 1 Death by Accident, total No of Deaths: 2, and I assume that the balance of deaths will be made up from those men who died from disease.

-Sierra Leone 9 Mar 1831 Preparing to sail on the 12th for Gambia.
+9 Mar 1831 preparing at Sierra Leone to depart for Gambia.

 Late Sep 1831 arrived from Loando [Loanda?] where she found 10-12 Portuguese vessels loading slaves, but since they were south of the Equator, and the Treaty with Portugal didn't allow British ships to search Portuguese vessels, so could not interfere with what was happening.